UEFA Foundation for Children

 "Football is not only about elite competitions.
 By reaching everyone, it can be a powerful force for positive social change."

-Over the past ten years, the foundation has funded more than 500 life-changing projects in 135 countries, from Afghanistan to Zambia, Central America to the Central African Republic, transforming the lives of 2.6 million children.
+Over the past ten years, the Foundation has funded more than 577 life-changing projects in 138 countries, from Afghanistan to Zambia, Central America to the Central African Republic, transforming the lives of almost five million children.

-You can read more about past, current and future projects on the UEFA Foundation for Children website – where you can also donate to support the UEFA foundation’s work worldwide.
-UEFA foundation funding for 500 projects has delivered life-changing support for 2.6 million children in 135 countries so far.
+You can read more about past, current and future projects on the UEFA Foundation for Children website – where you can also donate to support the UEFA Foundation's work worldwide.

-You can donate to the UEFA Foundation for Children on the foundation's website.
+You can donate to the UEFA Foundation for Children at the Foundation website.
 Thank you in advance for your support.

 Access to sport